About

 Caveats

-• Only works with HTML documentation, disabled otherwise.
+• Only works with HTML or DIRHTML documentation, disabled otherwise.
 If the extension is off, it silently removes directives that would produce output.

 • Doesn’t run example code.
 Therefore all possible resolvable types are not found, and the runtime correctness of code cannot be validated.
 Nonsensical operations that would result in errors at runtime are possible.
 However, syntax errors are caught while parsing!